 - Keep cleaning supplies and alcohol in their original containers and away from children.
 Do not count on your own labeling of bottles to get the information needed if someone should drink or spill it by mistake.

 - Do not keep non-edible items in the refrigerator.
 A quick grab of something to eat or drink could lead to trouble.

 - If you like to decorate with candles that require oil or those that are colorful and/or scented, please be sure to keep them out of a child’s reach.

 - Carbon monoxide is a silent killer.
 Do not use charcoal or propane grills inside the house.

-- Though they’re not the fatal poisons that they were once believed to be, poinsettias, if consumed, can cause some mild gastrointestinal discomfort and vomiting.
+- Though they’re not the fatal poisons that they were once believed to be, poinsettias and other holiday plants, if consumed, can cause some mild gastrointestinal discomfort and vomiting.

 - Keep small children and animals away from other seasonal plants, including Mistletoe berries, Holly berries, the fruit of Jerusalem Cherry, the leaves and twigs of Boxwood and all parts of Yew plants.

 - Christmas tree preservatives are usually not toxic.
 Still, check the label for special ingredients and warnings.
 Especially if methyl salicylate is added, for one mouthful of the concentrate can be deadly to a toddler.